kyoungerman/S21-4820/Lect/02/Lect-02.raw.md

 # Lecture 02 - Installing PosgreSQL

-First - why PogresSQL.
+## First - why PostgreSQL.

-What makes ACID important - what is it.
+## What makes ACID important - what is it.

-## Install PogreSQL and pgAdmin
+## Install PostgreSQL and pgAdmin

 ### Windows